nishantsbi/charlie86.github.io/_posts/2017-02-16-fitteR-happieR.md

 ### Genius Lyrics API

 While this data proved to be slightly easier to pull, it was still a multi-step process.
 Similar to with Spotify, I first used the `search` API call to get the `artist_id`.
+Go [here](https://genius.com/signup_or_login){:target = "_blank"} to set up a dev account to get an API token.

 ```r
 token <- 'xxxxxxxxxxxxxxxxxxxx'